Dividend Reinvestment Plans: How DRIP Investing Works

 Dividend reinvestment plans also come with some potential negatives.

 • The cash is tied up.
-First, reinvesting dividends obviously puts that money out of reach.
+First, reinvesting dividends puts that money out of reach if you need it.
 That can be a downside if you want or need the money for, say, home improvements, a tuition bill, or an upcoming vacation.

-Or you may need to rebalance your portfolio.
-If you’ve been reinvesting your dividends, and the stock portion of your portfolio has grown, using a DRIP could inadvertently put your allocation further out of whack.
+If you’ve been reinvesting your dividends, and the stock portion of your portfolio has grown, using a DRIP could inadvertently put your allocation further out of whack, and you may need to rebalance your portfolio.

-• No flexibility.
-Another possible drawback to consider is that when your dividends are automatically reinvested through a DRIP, they will go right back into the company that issued the dividend, giving you no choice as to where to put those funds.
-Perhaps you’d simply rather buy stock from another company.
+• Flexibility concerns.
+Another possible drawback to consider is that when your dividends are automatically reinvested through a DRIP, they will go right back into shares of stock in the company or fund that issued the dividend.

 • Less liquidity.
-Also, when you use a DRIP and later wish to sell those shares, you must sell them back to the company.
+When you use a company-operated DRIP, and later wish to sell those shares, you must sell them back to the company or fund, in many cases.
 DRIP shares cannot be sold on exchanges.
+Again, this will depend on the specific company and DRIP, but is something investors should keep in mind.

 Cash vs Reinvested Dividends